Consent Beyond Touch

 PLEASE NOTE: My blog posts are written from my personal experience as a boudoir photographer who uses Therapeutic Photography techniques and Trauma-Informed Photography methods in my work.
 My methods and opinions may expand and change overtime.
 I am not a mental health or medical professional, nor am I a licensed counselor.
 I am not certified by any institution or organization to give medical and mental health advice.

-ABOUT THE AUTOR: Devon Dadoly (she/they) is a therapeutic photographer and multidisciplinary artist who specializes in body affirming intimate boudoir and portrait photography.
+ABOUT THE AUTHOR: Devon Dadoly (she/they) is a therapeutic photographer and multidisciplinary artist who specializes in body affirming intimate boudoir and portrait photography.
 Devon is an outspoken advocate for the fat acceptance movement, destigmatizing addiction, and uses a trauma-informed approach when working with clients.
-They have over 8 years of experience working with and photographing folks in recovery from addiction, sexual trauma and eating disorders.
+They have over 10 years of experience working with and photographing folks in recovery from addiction, sexual trauma and eating disorders.